 If the hydrocele is large, and the doctor cannot feel your testicle (testis), the fluid may be drained with a needle and syringe.
 (This is helped by injecting local anaesthetic into the overlying skin to make the procedure painless.)
 Once the fluid is removed, your testes can then be examined more easily.

 Sometimes your clinician may ask you to have an ultrasound scan of your testes.
 This can check your testes to make sure there is no underlying cause for the hydrocele.

 What are the treatments for hydrocele?

-Leaving it alone can be an option
+Leaving it alone is an option

 Surgery may be recommended if your hydrocele is large or uncomfortable.
 The operation for a hydrocele involves making a very small cut in the scrotum or lower tummy (abdominal) wall.
 The fluid is then drained from around the testicle (testis).
 The passage between the abdomen and the scrotum will also be sealed off so the fluid cannot re-form in the future.
 This is a minor operation and is performed as a day case, so does not usually involve an overnight stay in the hospital.
 A hydrocele may return after surgery but this is very uncommon.

 The fluid can be drained easily with a needle and syringe.
 However, following this procedure, it is common for the sac of the hydrocele to refill with fluid within a few months.
 Draining every now and then may be suitable though, if you are not fit for surgery or if you do not want an operation.